 A beautiful and luxurious lawn seems a work of magic, but it couldn’t be farther from that in reality!
 Having a perfect lawn consists of a significant investment of sweat, effort, dedication, and love.
 Understanding the ins-and-outs of lawn maintenance is a must for any homeowner.

-How many times have you passed by a house with a beautiful turf and wondered how to get one for your own?
+How many times have you passed by a house with a beautiful lawn and wondered how to get one for your own?
 Well, if you take proper care of your existing lawn, you might just get one!

-The most common maintenance tasks involve mowing, watering, weed and pest control and fertilization.
+The most common maintenance tasks involve mowing, watering, weed and pest control, and fertilization.
 Let us take a closer look at the importance of each of these and take some pointers while we are at it.

 Mowing is one of the most important parts of a lawn maintenance program.
-A proper mowing not only makes your yard look cleaner and visually appealing, it is also great for the grass itself.
+A proper mowing not only makes your yard look cleaner and visually appealing, but it is also great for the grass itself.
 It increases the thickness of your lawn when done right.
-The length to with you should mow and the frequency will depend on the type of grass you have.
+The length you should mow and the frequency will depend on the type of grass you have.
 Some grasses grow quicker while the others are a bit slow.
 Adjust your mowing schedule accordingly.

 Always stick to the 1/3 rule: never remove more than 1/3 of the length at any one time.
 If your lawn is very healthy, it can sometimes survive a closer cut but repeated close cuts will cause a myriad of problems including stunting the growth and increasing the susceptibility to pests and weeds.
 Follow these general tips when you mow:

 - Always mow the lawn when it is dry.
 If the blades of grass are wet, they will clump up on you making it difficult to mow and result in an uneven cut

 - Always mow moving forward, whether you are using a hand mower to a powered one